ibudasov/ibudasov.github.io/wiki/Azure.md

 10. **Azure Firewall**: This is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.

+## Private Endpoint

+Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
+The service could be an Azure service like Azure Storage, Azure Cosmos DB, SQL, etc., or your own Private Link Service.

+The private endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.
+All traffic to the service can be routed through the private endpoint, so no public internet is required.
+This helps to secure your network traffic as it doesn't need to traverse over the public internet.

+- You create a private endpoint in your VNet and associate it with an Azure service.
+- The private endpoint gets an IP address from the IP address range of your VNet.
+- You create a DNS record that maps the Azure service URL to the private IP address.
+- When your application makes a request to the Azure service, the DNS resolves the Azure service URL to the private IP address.
+- The traffic is then routed to the Azure service through the private endpoint, staying entirely within the Azure network.
+- This provides enhanced security and compliance by allowing you to consume Azure services privately from your Azure Virtual Network (VNet).

+## Access Point

+Azure Access Point, also known as Azure Front Door, is a service that offers scalable and secure entry points for fast delivery of your global web applications.
+It uses the anycast protocol and split TCP-based anycast to ensure high availability and instant scalability.

+- Routing: It uses split TCP and Microsoft's global network for improved routing.
+- URL-based routing: It allows you to route traffic based on URL paths.
+- Multiple-site hosting: You can host multiple sites behind a single Front Door.
+- Session affinity: It helps you keep a user session on the same application backend.
+- URL redirection: It allows you to redirect HTTP to HTTPS traffic.
+- Custom domains and SSL: You can use your own custom domain and secure it with SSL/TLS certificates.
+- Web Application Firewall (WAF): It protects your web applications from common exploits and vulnerabilities.
+- In terms of programming, you can manage Azure Access Point using Azure portal, Azure CLI, PowerShell, or REST API.

 ## VPN Gateway

 Azure VPN Gateway is a service that can be used to send encrypted traffic between an Azure virtual network and on-premises locations over the public Internet.